 This *BRAND NEW* publication explains the connection shared between POTS and Limbic System Dysfunction.
 The understanding I gathered through studying technical material available on the syndrome is what convinced me to implement DNRS for my situation.
 In this book, Patrick Ussher expertly distills the information I had uncovered.
 I think this is the most worthwhile book you will find on the subject.
 I am so excited this book exists for you!
 Warm wishes.

 POTS: What It Really Is & Why It Happens by Patrick Ussher

 The author himself recovered from POTS.
 He too implemented the limbic system rehabilitation protocol called DNRS.
-In his book, Patrick aptly describes how POTS manifests in those that it affects and how he thinks they can be helped.
+In his book, Patrick aptly describes how POTS manifests in those that it affects and how they can be helped.

 “Postural Orthostatic Tachycardia Syndrome (POTS) is currently defined as a ‘syndrome’, a collection of symptoms for which the root cause has not yet been identified.
 This book aims to rectify this by arguing the case for POTS being considered a form of neurological injury to the limbic system following an antecedent trauma, such as a viral illness, pregnancy, surgery or psychological trauma (or a combination).